abhi-ramankutty/chai-aur-code-JS/notes.md

 - `block-scoped` variables are stored in a separate scope and not in the global scope during the `Creation` phase of `execution context`and hence not accessible globally.

 ### Asynchronous JavaScript, Task Queue & Event Loop
-- JS at its core is s`ingle-threaded` & `synchronous` in nature and executes tasks/operations line by line one after the other on a single thread.
+- JS at its core is `single-threaded` & `synchronous` in nature and executes tasks/operations line by line one after the other on a single thread.
 - `Blocking` operation are the one which takes long time to execute and `halts` further execution of the code.
 - `Non-Blocking` operation are the one which takes long time to execute but does `not halt` further execution of the code.
 It allow the program to continue execution while the operation is in progress.
 - `Web APIs` (like setTimeout, DOM manipulation methods, and fetch in browsers, and file system operations in Node.js) enable `asynchronous` behaviour.
 These APIs are `not` part of the core JavaScript language itself.